tech-library/stoplight.io/netlify/case-studies/namely.md

   pageName: Customer Stories
   skew: '-3deg'
   title: >-
-    How Namely built a personal relationship with their customers across every touchpoint.
+    Namely is a All-In-One HR Platform that strives to provide HR professionals with the technology, data, and support they need to help employees thrive.
 info:
   employees: 250-500
   industry: HR Software